 Situated 4,000 feet (1,219 meters) above the Colorado River, Grand Canyon Skywalk is an ingenious structure, completed in 2007.
 The concept is simple: you walk on a transparent pathway above the canyon and you feel like literally walking the sky.
 Intrigued?
 Check out our post on Grand Canyon Skywalk for more details and photos.

 Angela Brown has been a travel writer for over 20 years contributing to a range of online media and books and magazines.
-She has specialised in adventure tours of the Western United States and uses http://www.grandamericanadventures.com/tours/grand-canyon-holidays.html for information about the latest and greatest adventure holidays on offer.
+She has specialized in adventure tours of the Western United States.